pszponder/blog-articles/data-structures/array.md

 # Converting list-like iterable objects using Array.from():

 The `Array.from()` method will convert a list-like iterable object (a NodeList for example) and convert it to an array.
 This allows you to use all of the array methods on the converted array which can be helpful sometimes.

+# Additional Array Methods

+There are many more array methods that I have not discussed in this article.
+If you want to learn more, I suggest looking at the Mozilla Developer Network (see links in resources section).
+They have great and detailed explanations on all topics in JavaScript.

 # Resources: